bonitasoft/bonita-doc/md/tomcat-bundle.md

 #### Unzip

-The fully qualified folder path (including the Bonita-x.y.z-tomcat folder) to the folder where you unzip the Tomcat bundle is referred to as `<BUNDLE_HOME>`.
+The fully qualified folder path (including the Bonita-x.y.z folder) to the folder where you unzip the Tomcat bundle is referred to as `<BUNDLE_HOME>`.
 We recommend the following locations:

 * Windows: `C:\Bonita`.
 * Linux: in `/opt/Bonita`.
 Make sure that Linux user account used to execute Tomcat is the owner of the folders and files.